 The origins of the Golden Visa

 The Golden Visa is a residency program that was created in 2012 in Portugal.
 This initiative aimed to attract foreign investment to the country in exchange for residency for investors and their families.
-This residency also allows free access to the Schengen area, which is a significant advantage for foreign investors.
+This residency also allows free access to the Schengen area, which is a considerable advantage for foreign investors.

 The negative points of the Golden Visa